sched-ext/scx/OVERVIEW.md

 [presentations](https://lpc.events/event/16/contributions/1365/) at LPC have discussed ghOSt and how BPF can be used to accelerate scheduling.

-### Why can't we just explore directly with CFS?
+### Why can't we just explore directly with ?

-Experimenting with CFS directly or implementing a new sched_class from scratch is of course possible, but is often difficult and time consuming.
+Experimenting with EEVDF directly or implementing a new sched_class from scratch is of course possible, but is often difficult and time consuming.
 Newcomers to the scheduler often require years to understand the codebase and become productive contributors.
 Even for seasoned kernel engineers, experimenting with